Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/posts/over-5000-handmade-masks.md

 ---
-title: 'Over 5,000 handmade masks!'
+title: Over 5,000 handmade masks!
 date: 2020-03-28T02:22:00.000Z
 tags:
-  - updates
+  - Updates
 ---
 By Tuesday we expect to have delivered over 5,000 handmade masks, and be well on our way to 10,000 more.